NovaCoderX/PolyNova3D/README.md

 As PolyNova3D is all about the realtime lighting, I needed to target at least 16bit color depth and also needed something to render the triangles.
-PolyNova3D used to run on Windows and use DirectX for triangle rendering so for this 68K port I decided to port an updated version of Mesa OpenGL and then add it to SDL (which is what we are using here).
+PolyNova3D used to run on Windows and use DirectX for triangle rendering so for this 68K port I decided to use Mesa OpenGL SDL.
 PolyNova3D is a pure software 3D engine and because this port of Mesa lacks any hardware acceleration, this is a pure software implementation of 3D.
 The idea behind PolyNova3D was that it could be used as the foundation for